About Dear Earth

 Over the next few weeks I read the Extinction Rebellion handbook, and every few pages I wept.
 I started waking in the night feeling frightened.
 I began to reappraise the way I lived my whole life.
 I saw the necessity of joining with others – for mutual support, and to shake our political and economic systems into the huge changes necessary if we want to continue living here.

-Alongside the Extinction Rebellion community, my faith as a Buddhist and my work as a writer are big support pillars for me.
+Alongside the amazing Extinction Rebellion community, my faith as a Buddhist and my work as a writer are big support pillars for me.
 I hope that my words here may help you to find your own supports – the things that lead you into a closer relationship with the earth and your fellow human beings.
 I hope that they might point you towards the grief, and to the riches that are a side-effect of this terrible journey.

 I’ll also share my own every-day struggles as I live with you all through these strange times.
 How we can find the middle way between denial and apathy/despair?
 Why does it feel so impossible to be the perfect eco-warrier?
 What is the purpose of grief?
 How can we look after ourselves and each other as we go forwards?
 How can we keep remembering to appreciate the astonishing beauty that still surrounds us?